MKesenheimer/fault-injection-library/docs/examples.md

 - green: Trigger line, connected to 1.8V of the airtag.
 If this line is supplied with voltage, the trigger is set.
 - purple: Glitch, connected to VCORE of the airtag.
 This is the power supply of the nrf52832

-An oscilloscope on 'VTARGET' and 'VCORE' is also used to monitor the fault-injection campaign and to narrow down the 'delay' paremeter.
-The following figures show the voltage curve of 'VTARGET' (blue) and 'VCORE' (yellow).
+An oscilloscope on `VTARGET` and 'VCORE' is also used to monitor the fault-injection campaign and to narrow down the 'delay' paremeter.
+The following figures show the voltage curve of `VTARGET` (blue) and 'VCORE' (yellow).
 The fine voltage drop in VCORE after about 4.5ms after activating the power supply is striking.
 This area is interesting for gliching attacks, as the microcontroller nrf52832 switches from the bootloader to the user program (application) and has a higher energy consumption after this switch.
 Shortly before this switch, a check is made to see whether read-out protection is set.
 Glitches are therefore set around the 4.5ms mark.

 ![Voltage trace](images/voltage-trace.png)